 SLX FPGA: A new tool to address the challenges of HLS design flows

-Loren Hobbs, Silexica’s Product Marketing Manager looks at five challenges faced when using HLS for FPGA design.
+Loren Hobbs, Silexica’s Head of Product and Technical Marketing, looks at five challenges faced when using HLS for FPGA design.
 He looks at how they can be addressed with new tools to increase productivity in your FPGA project and open up the use of FPGAs to a broader skillset.

 High-level synthesis (HLS) tools, which transform C/C++ source code to Verilog/VHDL, have been commercially available for over 15 years.
 HLS tools from FPGA vendors and EDA companies promise improved productivity through a higher-level of abstraction, faster verification and quicker design iterations.
 For example, simulating your design in C/C++ can be 10 to 100x faster than simulating in RTL (Register-Transfer Level).
 In addition, many applications in image processing and computer vision require a visual verification.
 Such validation would be difficult to setup when performing RTL simulations, but can be easily implemented at the C level.
 The achieved gains in simulation speed while using an HLS based methodology lead to faster design iterations, significantly improving productivity.
 Quicker simulation leads to faster design iterations.